Peliha-ip/The-Cold-Above/README.md

 - Renaming a wolf "Mars" or "Boris" will change their texture to match either character.
 - Renaming a crystal fox "Sox" will change its model to match the character from My Singing Monsters.
 - Renaming a starballoon "Luma" or "Rosalina" will change its texture to have it hold a Rosalina plush as well as changing its texture to make it look like a Luma.
 Renaming a starballoon "eRmA gUrDy" will change its model to match the character from My Singing Monsters.
+- Renaming a penguin "Pingu" will change its model to match the character from the famous character from the preschool show of the same name.

 Items:
 - Maple boat